Vaccination menu links

 How safe is the shingles vaccine?

-Like all licensed vaccines, the shingles vaccines have been thoroughly tested and meet strict UK safety and licensing requirements.
+Like all licensed vaccines, the shingles vaccine has been thoroughly tested and meets strict UK safety and licensing requirements.

 How is shingles spread?